dvidelabs/flatcc/doc/binary-format.md

 element count of 2^16-1.

-Assuming the schema compiler computes the correct alignment for the overall struct, there is no additonal work in verifying a buffer containing a fixed size array because structs are verified based on the outermost structs size and alignment without having to inspect its content.
+Assuming the schema compiler computes the correct alignment for the overall struct, there is no additonal work in verifying a buffer containing a fixed length array because structs are verified based on the outermost structs size and alignment without having to inspect its content.

-Fixed size arrays also support char arrays.
+Fixed lenght arrays also support char arrays.
 The `char` type is similar to the `ubyte` or `uint8` type but a char can only exist as a char array like `x:[char:10]`.
 Chars cannot exist as a standalone struct or table field, and also not as a vector element.
 Char arrays are like strings, but they contain no